cynotek/pygame-platformer/README.md

 ## Grading

-Each small phase of the game we've built in class starting with the starter-template will count as a minor assessment.
-(You'll get a 100% for each unless I suspect that you're not keeping up.
-In that case, I'll check up on you individually.)

-Then, you can use the finished game.py file to create a full version of the game.
-Points will be awarded as follows:
+Use game.py file to create a platformer game.
+Points will be awarded for each feature as follows:

-- Easy features: 5 points each
+- Easy: 5 points each
-- Medium features: 10 points each
+- Medium: 10 points each
-- Hard features: 15 points each
+- Hard: 15 points each
-- Very hard features: 20 points each
+- Very hard: 20 points each
-- Super hard features: 25 points each
+- Super hard: 25 points each

 This project will count as two major assessments.
 When you reach 100 points, you can show me your work to get credit for the first assessment.
 Then continue adding more features to earn points toward your second major assessment.
-There are probably 500 points available, so you should have plenty of options for earning points, either by choosing to complete many easy features or fewer difficult features.
+There are over 600 points available, so you should have plenty of options for earning points, either by choosing to complete many easy features or fewer difficult features.

-You may work in groups of 2 or 3 if you wish.
-However, groups of two will have their scores multiplied by 2/3.
-This means 150 points are required for full credit.
-Groups of 3 will have scores divided by 2 which means 200 points are required for each assessment.

 ## Final Exam